 Training for under-arousal

 Neurofeedback training is a painless, non-invasive, non-pharmaceutical procedure, and patients often report it is a pleasurable and fun experience.
 Everyone’s sensitivity to treatment varies, not everyone will have the same reaction to the treatment.
 For the first few sessions it will be important to get feedback about the effects of the training.
+It is noted that not all patients are responders to neurofeedback, with research showing around 70-80% of people will be able to train.
+Whether or not a patient is going to respond can be noted within the first 5 sessions, and if no changes are noted, training will be discontinued and other options discussed.
+This is monitored in a similar way to medication, and after each session you will be monitored and protocol changed if no effects are noted.
 Changes to observe after a training session:

 Changes to monitor

-Neurofeedback now recognised as one of the most effective treatment options for ADHD.
-In November 2012, the American Academy of Pediatrics approved biofeedback and neurofeedback as a Level 1 or “best support” treatment option for children suffering from ADHD.
+Neurofeedback now recognised as an effective treatment option for ADHD.
+In November 2012, the American Academy of Paediatrics supported EEG biofeedback (neurofeedback) as a Level 1 or “best support” treatment option for children suffering from ADHD.